3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 developer is using a Linux development host.

-Two SD installation images are released at Linaro, one for each of the following OS’s: Android and Ubuntu.
+Two SD installation images are released at Linaro, one for each of the following OS’s: Android and Debian.

 The steps to create the SD Card Image are as follows: